inyong37/Study/VI. Language/iii. Python/exe.md

-# Python to Execuatable File of Windows
+# Python to Execuatable File

 ## Date